 - Parents: Keep an open dialogue with your child care provider or your child’s teacher if they are school age.
 They are a valuable resource in knowing what you can expect or not in typical child development stages.
 They can often recommend whether testing for disabilities is needed.
 Contact the Maryland Infants and Toddlers Program for a screening meeting to begin this process.

-- Even if your teacher or child care provider doesn’t immediately recommend testing, listen to your instincts.
+- Parents: Even if your teacher or child care provider doesn’t immediately recommend testing, listen to your instincts.
 You have the right to ask for testing from the school or child care center.
 Send a written request for evaluation to your child’s principal that outlines your concerns.
 Download a letter template on this page.

 Navigating the Meetings